Center for Advanced Materials & Manufacturing (CAMM)

 Research

-UT-MRSEC has two interdisciplinary research groups (IRGs).
-IRG 1 is dedicated to accelerating the understanding and design of quantum materials and systems, where AI plays a crucial role in their understanding and control.
-Outcomes include the design of materials for energy harvesting, low-power electronics, quantum computing, and novel sensing applications.
-Our second IRG focuses on developing materials that can withstand extreme temperatures and pressure needed for nuclear fusion and hypersonic defense systems.
-These applications require high-performance structural materials not available today, and CAMM researchers uncover new paradigms and enhance material properties.
+CAMM has two interdisciplinary research groups (IRGs).
+IRG 1 accelerates the understanding and design of quantum materials and systems—leveraging AI for understanding and control—with outcomes in energy harvesting, low-power electronics, quantum computing, and novel sensing.
+IRG 2 develops materials that withstand extreme temperatures and pressures needed for nuclear fusion and hypersonic defense, uncovering new paradigms and enhanced properties.

 Partnership Opportunities

-The center provides opportunities for undergraduate and graduate students, as well as postdoctoral trainees, to prepare for careers as researchers, entrepreneurs, and innovators in academia, industry, and national laboratories.
-These students gain the necessary skills and knowledge to engage in AI-enabled discovery and innovation.
+We offer opportunities for undergraduate and graduate students and postdoctoral trainees to prepare for careers in academia, industry, and national labs—building skills for AI-enabled discovery and innovation.

 NSF Acknowledgement